rsyncOSX/mydocsy/content/en/about/index.md

 #### No right or wrong

-I also believe there is no *right* or *wrong* in development.
+I believe there is no *right* or *wrong* in development.
 There are literally hundreds of guidelines out there for writing code.
 But each developer and team chooses their way to develop based on their skills and what they want to achieve.
 What I also experience is how my own understanding of OO, declarative programming, Swift and SwiftUI is growing.
 I would not write code today as I did when I commenced my project in 2015.
 But still, I am not a professional developer, and there are several topics within Swift and SwiftUI that I do not understand.
 But I am capable of learning; if I spend enough time on a topic, there is a good probability that I will get the idea.

 #### Why not App Store